bwRavencl/ControllerBuddy-Pages/index.md

     content: |
         - A gamepad supported by the [SDL_GameControllerDB](https://github.com/mdqinc/SDL_GameControllerDB){:target="_blank"} project (e.g. Xbox Controller, DualShock 4 or DualSense)
         - Windows 10 / 11 (x64) or Linux (x64 / aarch64)
-  - title: Where can I get premade profiles?
+  - title: Are there preconfigured profiles available?
     content: |
         ControllerBuddy's author is maintaining an exhaustive list of profiles for almost all current flight simulators.
 All of these profiles, along with matching game configurations can be found in a special GitHub repository called [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles){:target="_blank"}.